wp-plugins/bbpress-new-ui/readme.txt

 3. Light color
 4. Plugin settings
 5. Closed and fastened themes are highlighted with a special icon
-6. New styles for categories: now they look just fine
+6. New styles for categories: now it looks just fine

 == Changelog ==

+= 3.1 =
+* Fully remaked Forums:
+- For latest topics now displaying topic title
+- Remaked functional for categories: test it!
+Write your review in Support forums!
+* Added German, Russian and Brazilian Portuguese translations: thanks getbblog.com team!
+* Updated screenshots and added compatibility with WP 4.3

 = 3.0.2-3.0.3-3.0.4 =
 * Design improvements